WEBdeBS/nodejs2015-website/wp-content/plugins/cookie-notice/readme.txt

 * Customize the cookie message
 * Redirect users to specified page for more cookie information
 * Set cookie expiry
+* Link to more info page
+* Option to accept cookies on scroll
+* Option to refuse functional cookies
 * Select the position of the cookie message box
 * Animate the message box after cookie is accepted
 * Select bottons style from None, WordPress and Bootstrap